MrowrGames/UE5-TwitchSDK-TwiWorks-Integration/README.md

 This patch adds a `GetAuthTokens()` node to the `TwitchSDK` plugin, which returns the access token and refresh token.

+This does **not** include the `TwiWorks` plugin.
+You can download it from the Unreal Marketplace.
+No changes are needed in the `TwiWorks` plugin.

 ![Screenshot of Blueprint nodes](Screenshot.png)

 --